FrenyCS/wd-challenge/README.md

 - Sending logic is decoupled via Notifier interfaces for email/SMS (easily extensible).
 - PostgreSQL stores user preferences and notifications.
 - Celery workers fetch due notifications and dispatch them via the appropriate channel.
 - The `/notifications` endpoint receives the message content and scheduling time directly in the request.
+Notifications can be sent immediately or scheduled for a specific time in the future.
+- **Content Handling**: The `/notifications` endpoint accepts raw data for the notification content.
+This approach simplifies the architecture and avoids querying external systems for content generation.
 - **Integration with External Systems**: This microservice does not pull data from external property management systems or user databases.
 Instead, it relies on clients (internal systems) to provide all necessary data via API calls.
 This approach ensures the microservice remains highly decoupled and self-contained.
+- **Authentication**: The service uses API key authentication for simplicity.
+This ensures that only authorized clients can access the endpoints.
 - **Architectural Quantum**: The microservice has all the resources it needs, including its own database, task queue, and notification logic.
 This independence aligns with microservice principles, making it easier to scale, maintain, and deploy without dependencies on other systems.

 ---